panaversity/learn-agentic-ai/06_prompt_driven_development/02_start_prompting/readme.md

 ## Tool Comparison

-Below is a comparison of the four PDD tool options, tailored to different budgets, with consistent formatting and focus on their features, strengths, and use cases.
+Below is a comparison of the four SDD tool options, tailored to different budgets, with consistent formatting and focus on their features, strengths, and use cases.

 | Aspect              | Qwen Code (CLI) | Gemini CLI | Cursor Pro (AI-First IDE) | GPT-5 Codex (Cloud Agent) |